muhme/joomla-branches-tester/README.md

 ## Limitations

-The different Joomla versions exist in parallel, but the test runs sequentially.
+* The different Joomla versions exist in parallel, but the test runs sequentially.

-Only one PHP version (the one from the Joomla Docker image) and one database version is used.
+* Only one PHP version (the one from the Joomla Docker image) and one database version is used.
+* The setup does not support HTTPS, secure connections issues are not testable.

 ## License